miayam/cs-intro/004 Binary Search/README.md

 Your friend is up for the challenge!

 Your friend can only ask "Is this it?" and point at the ruler no more than 3 times.
 You can only answer, "Nope, move right further", "Nope, move left further", or "Yes, you got it!
-Here's your money!
-Go f*ck yourself!".
+Here's your money!"

 Your friend is a computer scientist.
 He probably can figure it out.